berachain/beacon-kit/README.md

 ## What is BeaconKit?

-BeaconKit is a modular framework for building EVM based consensus clients.
+BeaconKit is a modular framework for building EVM-based consensus clients.
-The framework offers the most user-friendly way to build and operate an EVM blockchain, while ensuring a functionally identical execution environment to that of the Ethereum Mainnet.
+The framework offers the most user-friendly way to build and operate an EVM blockchain while ensuring a functionally identical execution environment to that of the Ethereum Mainnet.

 ## Supported Execution Clients